balazsbme/keep-the-future-human-survival-rpg/README.md

       ```bash
       python ingest_opennebula_docs.py
       ```
-      This script crawls all pages under `https://docs.opennebula.io/7.0/`, splits the content into chunks, embeds them with Vertex AI, and stores the embeddings in the `embeddings` table inside your Cloud SQL database.
+        This script crawls all pages under `https://docs.opennebula.io/7.0/`, splits the content into chunks, embeds them with Vertex AI, and stores the embeddings in the `documents` table inside your Cloud SQL database.

 -----